Castor oil

 Commission E: not processed

-Exter, in the cosmetics industry, used as a hair and skin care product, also for optimizing eyebrows and eyelashes, as well as for covering fissures; in technology as a lubricant.
+Used externally, in the cosmetics industry, as a hair and skin care product, also to optimize eyebrows and eyelashes, and to cover fissures; in technology as a lubricant.

 1 to 2 tablespoons or 4 to 6 g (10 to 30 mL) as a single dose.
 At higher dosage, defecation occurs within 2 to 4 hrs, at lower dosage after 6 to 8 hrs.